pflanze/functional-perl/README.md

 ## Intro

-The [intro](intro/) directory contains scripts introducing the concepts (work in progress).
+The [intro](intro/) directory contains scripts introducing the concepts, including the basics of functional programming (work in progress).
 The scripts are meant to be viewed in this order:

     basics
     tailcalls
     tailcalls_betterlooks

+The [examples](examples/) directory contains scripts showing off the possibilities.

+* `fibs` and `primes` show translations of Haskell programs.

+* `gen-csv` and `csv2xml` show how to stream number series into and from CSV files and into XML.

 ## See also